Bitmessage/PyBitmessage/README.md

 PyBitmessage
 ============

-Bitmessage is a P2P communications protocol used to send encrypted messages to another person or to many subscribers.
+Bitmessage is a P2P communication protocol used to send encrypted messages to another person or to many subscribers.
 It is decentralized and trustless, meaning that you need-not inherently trust any entities like root certificate authorities.
-It uses strong authentication, which means that the sender of a message cannot be spoofed, and it aims to hide metadata, like the sender and receiver of messages, from passive eavesdroppers like those running warrantless wiretapping programs.
+It uses strong authentication, which means that the sender of a message cannot be spoofed.
+BM aims to hide metadata from passive eavesdroppers like those ongoing warrantless wiretapping programs.
+Hence the sender and receiver of Bitmessages stay anonymous.

 Development